msgserna/msgserna/README.md

 ## Full Stack Developer | Building Clean & Scalable Solutions

-I'm a Computer Science student passionate about creating **clean, fast, and user-friendly interfaces** while ensuring robust backend architectures.
+I'm a Full Stack student passionate about creating **clean, fast, and user-friendly interfaces** while ensuring robust backend architectures.
 I focus on delivering complete solutions from planning to deployment, with emphasis on **code quality, best practices, and real-world usability**.

 ---